-Set in a shady park, this Ottoman-era complex incorporates a handsome medrese (seminary; 1426) and the equally handsome Sultan Murat II (Muradiye) Camii (also 1426), but its most interesting elements are the 13 imperial türbes (tombs) in the cemetery.
-A number of these are exquisitely decorated with tiles, painted calligraphy and inlaid woodcarving.
+This Ottoman-era complex incorporates a stately medrese (seminary; 1426) and the equally handsome Sultan Murat II (Muradiye) Cami, also built in 1426, but its most interesting elements are the 12 imperial türbes (tombs) in the cemetery.
+A number of these tombs are exquisitely decorated with tiles, painted calligraphy and inlaid woodcarving.
 Don't miss the 14th-century tomb of Cem Sultan (the third son of Mehmet the Conqueror) and 16th-century tombs of Şehzades Mahmud and Ahmed, the sons of Beyazıt II.

 Like other Islamic dynasties, the Ottomans did not practice primogeniture – any royal son could claim power upon his father's death, which, unsurprisingly, resulted in numerous bloodbaths.
 The tombs preserve this macabre legacy: all the şehzades (imperial sons) interred here were killed by close relatives.
-While many tombs are ornate and trimmed with beautiful İznik tiles, others are simple and stark, like that of the ascetic and part-time dervish Murat II.
+While many of the tombs are ornate, the tomb of Sultan Murat II (r 1421–51), an ascetic and part-time dervish as well as father to Mehmet II (Mehmet the Conqueror), is simple and stark.

 The 15th-century Muradiye Medresesi was a tuberculosis clinic in the 1950s and still houses a medical centre.
-The Sultan Murat II Hamamı, which catered to the medrese students, is now a government building.
+It's not open to visit.
+Similarly, the Sultan Murat II Hamamı, which catered to the medrese students, is now a government building.

 A taxi from the city centre will charge around ₺15 to get here.